-This is a common activity that exists in many variations.
-The Let's Do Chemistry version was adapted from Frogs, Volts, and Vinegar by The Bakken Museum, and the Penny Battery activity from the Exploratorium by the Museum of Science, Boston, and further adapted by Sciencenter for the NISE Network.
+This activity was developed by the Museum of Science, Boston, and adapted by Sciencenter for the NISE Network.
 Copyright 2018, Sciencenter, Ithaca, NY.
 Published under a Creative Commons Attribution-Noncommercial-ShareAlike license: http://creativecommons.org/licenses/by-nc-sa/3.0/us/